 My Orthodontic and Dentofacial Philosophy: Factors that inform treatment planning

-Often, there are a number of ways to straighten the teeth of any given patient using many and various appliances (traditional braces, clear braces, Invisalign, and so on).
-Achieving an excellent orthodontic result, however, requires looking beyond the teeth and seeing past the near-term.
-In order to discuss my approach to diagnosis and treatment, I will present four general areas of consideration that influence a final treatment plan; the face, the teeth, the dentofacial health and stability of the final occlusion, and the preferences of the patient.
+Often, there are several ways to simply straighten the teeth of any given patient using various appliances (traditional braces, clear braces, Invisalign, and so on).
+Achieving an excellent orthodontic result, however, requires looking beyond the teeth and seeing past the near term.

 The Face